Culture of the Falkland Islands

-The culture of the Falkland Islands is essentially analogous to that of British culture.
-The Falkland Islands have a large non-native-born population, mainly white and from England (and to a much lesser extent, other parts of the British Isles), but also from Saint Helena.
+The culture of the Falkland Islands is essentially analogous to that of British culture, along with some influences of Hispanic America.
+The Falkland Islands have a large native-born population, mainly white and from England (and also to a much lesser extent, other parts of the British Isles), but also from Saint Helena.

 Language

 The English language is used, mainly in its British English form.
 However, due to the isolation of the islands, the small population retains its own accent/dialect.
 In rural areas (i.e. anywhere outside Port Stanley), known as "Camp" (from Spanish campo, "countryside"), the Falkland accent tends to be stronger.
 The dialect has resemblances to Australian, New Zealand, West Country and Norfolk dialects of English, as well as Lowland Scots.
 Other notable Falkland island terms are the words "kelper" meaning a person who lives in the Falklands, etymologically, the term comes from the kelp surrounding the islands (although this term is sometimes considered pejorative); and "smoko" referring to a smoking break.

 The official language of the Falkland Islands is English, and other spoken languages are Lowland Scots, Spanish (mostly spoken by Chileans, with some Spaniards and Argentines), French, Tagalog, and historically Yaghan.